nicerg/goose_game/README.md

 # goose_game
-A nice goose game written in python with pygame
+It is a nice goose game written in python with pygame Have a nice time :)